paolo-mangini/paolo-mangini.github.io/content/index.md

 ## Skills
 - Coding (C, C++, Python)
 - Use of Latex
+- Use of Wolfram Mathematica
 - Use of Word and PowerPoint
-- Soft skills: public speaking, problem solving, teamwork, curiosity, organizational ability
+- Soft skills: public speaking, problem solving, teamwork, curiosity, organizational ability, analytical thinking

 ## Hobbies
 - Reading
-- Chess (1750-1800 points on Chess.com)
+- Chess (peak of 2200 points rapid on Chess.com)
 - Watching football and tennis
 - Foosball / Ball pool / bowling
 - Party/board games